SweetWhen/datastruct-algorithm/README.md

 branch test-qsort: use testing package test our qsort

 ======>>>>>>>>
-branch go-tree: api for avl tree, and a package for muti-goroutines safe api
+branch go-tree: api for avl tree, and a package for muti-goroutines safe heap api

 Here are the test of go-tree branch:
 1) avl tree: